CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 * [Consul](https://www.consul.io/) is an open source project aiming to provide a secure multi-cloud service networking through automated network configuration and service discovery.

+### Features and Benefits

+* Open source

+* Supports the Envoy proxy

+* Supports communication between services deployed across peered clusters through gateway proxies.

+* It can be deployed on any runtime or infrastructure (bare metal, VMs, any cloud, and K8s clusters.)

+* Deploys easily on K8s through Helm, and is injected as a sidecar container in K8s objects.

+* Integrates with CI/CD tools

+* Provides dynamic load balancing, service discovery, health checking, and reduced downtimes.

+* Provides good monitoring using statistics, logging, and distributed tracing.

+* Provides mTLS communication encryption between resources.

+### Envoy Overview

+* [Envoy](https://www.envoyproxy.io/) is an open source project that provides an L7 proxy and communication bus for large, modern, service-oriented architectures.

+### Features and Benefits

+* Open source

+* Makes the network transparent to applications.

+* Can be run alongside any lang or runtime.

+* Supports HTTP/2 and gRPC for both incoming and outgoing connections.